BeyNoah

-Noah Bey (ベイノア, Bei Noa) is an American-born kickboxer and mixed martial artist who currently resides in Japan.
+Noah Bey (ベイノア, Bei Noa) is a Japanese-American kickboxer and mixed martial artist.
 He currently competes in the super welterweight division of RISE, where he is the former RISE welterweight champion, as well as in the lightweight division of Rizin FF.

 Kickboxing career

 J-NETWORK

 BeyNoah made his professional debut against Shunsuke Iwata at J-KICK 2016～Honor the fighting spirits～2nd on May 5, 2016.
 He won the fight by a second-round knockout.
 Two months later, it was announced that BeyNoah would participate in the J-NETWORK Welterweight Rookies Cup.
 He was booked to face Hiroki Saiga in the tournament semifinals, which were held at J-FIGHT & J-GIRLS 2016 4th on July 31, 2016.
 He won the fight by a second-round knockout.
 He advanced to the semifinals, held at J-KICK 2016～Honor the fighting spirits～3rd on October 10, 2016, where he met Toshiyuki Ohara.
 BeyNoah won the fight by unanimous decision, after an extra round was contested.

 BeyNoah was booked to face Masato Nagai at J-NEXUS 2016～DAY～ on December 25, 2016.
 He won the fight by a second-round knockout, stopping Nagai with a left hook at the 2:02 minute mark.
 BeyNoah was next booked to face Ikki Takeichi at J-FIGHT 2017～J-NETWORK 20th Anniversary～ 1st on March 12, 2017.
 He won the fight by a first-round technical knockout, stopping his opponent after just 26 seconds.

 His run of form earned BeyNoah the right to fight the #1 ranked J-Network welterweight contender Yusaku Fujikura for the vacant Welterweight title.
 The bout was scheduled for J-KICK 2017～J-NETWORK 20th Anniversary～3rd and took place on August 20, 2017.
 He won the fight by a fifth-round technical knockout.
 The bout was stopped on the advice of the ringside physician, due to a cut above Fujikura's left eyebrow.